Gōeidō Gōtarō: Retirement from sumo

 Entering the January 2020 tournament as a kadoban ōzeki, Gōeidō suffered his eighth loss in his Day 12 match against Asanoyama.
 He chose to retire rather than be demoted to sekiwake for the March 2020 tournament in his native prefecture of Ōsaka.
 The Sumo Association's head of Public Relations, Shibatayama Oyakata said on 27 January that he had received word of Gōeidō's decision from his stablemaster, Sakaigawa, and the following day it was confirmed that Gōeidō would be taking the toshiyori name of Takekuma Oyakata.
 He was the first to retire at the ōzeki rank since Kaiō in 2011, and this left only one ōzeki on the banzuke for the first time in 38 years.

 Gōeidō retired having been ōzeki for 33 straight tournament, the tenth highest in history.

 At a press conference on 29 January he said, "A few years back, I promised myself I'd retire when I fell from ozeki rank.
 So there was no doubt in my mind."

 Gōeidō's danpatsu-shiki, or retirement ceremony, was planned to be held at the end of January 2021 at the Ryōgoku Kokugikan following that month's sumo tournament, but it was postponed due to the COVID-19 pandemic.
 The ceremony was eventually held two years after his retirement on 29 January 2022.
 Shortly before his rescheduled retirement ceremony, it was announced that Gōeidō was approved to open his own stable, Takekuma stable.

+In March 2024, it was announced that he would take on the role of ringside judge starting with the May tournament.